asc89cr/WeatherViewer/README.md

 ### API
 Default connection to API to get data from weather service is pointing to Azure Service App.
 To debug in local environments please change the WeatherAPI key in appsettings.json and point it to a local url.

+## Usage
+After change urls, connections and have a database ready with migrations, you will be able to run the applications.
+To Start using it you will need to create an account with email and password.
+For now there's no service for sending emails, but you will get an link to confirm the email.